 A home renovation loan is an excellent option if you own a house that’s getting worse for wear or you want to spruce part of your home up with a new look and some reinforcement.
-With these kinds of small to mid-sized loans (relative to home value), you can speed up your remodeling project without waiting for your savings to accommodate the expenses involved.
+With these small to mid-sized loans, you can speed up your remodeling project without your savings accommodating the expenses.
 Home renovation loans also benefit from being typically smaller than home buying loans and being easier to obtain.
 Let’s get started.

 What are Home Renovation Loans?

-The first thing you need to keep in mind when it comes to home renovation loans is that they’re a specific financial instrument.
-For example, many people consider a home improvement loan the same as a renovation loan, but this isn’t necessarily the case.
+The first thing you must remember about home renovation loans is that they’re a specific financial instrument.
+For example, many people consider a home improvement loan the same as a renovation loan, but this isn’t the case.

 On the other hand, home renovation loans are specifically designed to be based on the future value of your home because of the renovation you pay for with them.
-In other words, your renovation loan is collateralized by the post-renovation value your home is expected to have after you’ve improved it.
+The post-renovation value of your home collateralizes your renovation loan after you’ve improved it.

 For this reason, home renovation loan agreements usually come with much lower interest rates and generous repayment terms.
 They are usually calculated to be large enough for your expenses.
-Home renovation loans also often come with specific rules and conditions for the types of repairs they’re supposed to cover, be they structural or cosmetic, and these can be part of your loan agreement contract.
+Home renovation loans also have specific rules and conditions for the types of repairs they’re supposed to cover.
+Whether structural or cosmetic, these can be part of your loan agreement contract.

 Home renovation loans can be included as extra stipends for fixer-upper projects as part of a general home-buying mortgage.
-In these cases, your repayment terms and interest rate will be part of your overall mortgage, making the renovation loan much less painless as its separate debt.
+Repayment terms and interest rates will be part of your mortgage, making the loan less painless as it separates debt.